 Why an owl on the moon?
 The Chickasaw Indians are native to our land, and they named our town, Pontotoc, which translates to the land of hanging grapes.
 The Chickasaw Indians also believed owls had a connection with the afterlife.
 They told legends about owls, always addressing them with respect and sometimes fear.
 Considering the interest the Chickasaw Indians had with the Great Horned owl, and it’s native to our southeastern woodlands, it only seems fitting to acknowledge the owl’s role in our town’s history.
 The moon in its crescent phase throws homage to the farmers who used it as a guide for planting.
 Considering Pontotoc has a 24 million dollar crop growing industry, its hard not to acknowledge their contribution to our town’s growth and economy.

 It is important that the sculpture appears to function correctly and is a real work of art.
 A piece that causes pause, and complements the town.
-That has always been my goal.

 The Creative Process